 5. Rotala Indica

 Rotala is a little demanding; intense lights, CO2 injection & nutrients require to keep them healthy & flourishing.
-With a varying degree of light & supplements, the leaf’s coloration differs.
+With varying degrees of light & supplements, the leaf’s coloration differs.

 6. Ludwigia Repens